cruz27r/JustDrive/README.md

   4) Once we all commit our changes and are working in developer we push the developer branch to the main to save our new working version

 JustDrive's map uses a Leaflet WebView through react-native-leaflet-view [https://github.com/pavel-corsaghin/react-native-leaflet].
 However, as of writing the react-native-leaflet API seems to be no longer maintained and has limited documented functionality.
 NOTE: JustDrive previously used Leaflet but has now moved on to Google Maps API.

+We have now pivoted from using a Maps API to using a predefined area with simplified routing through a look-up table.